tiltobias/muGIS/docs/tutorial.md

 ## 🎯 Objective

-In this tutorial, we'll use GIS tools to help identify **suitable places to live for a student in Trondheim**, based on access to public transport and safety concerns.
+In this tutorial, we'll use GIS tools to help identify **suitable places to live for a student in Trondheim**, based on access to public transport, proximity to campus and safety concerns.

 ### 🧩 Criteria